Huile de sésame photoprotection.

 Sesame oil for natural sun protection for the skin?

-Despite the beneficial effects it has on the overall well-being of the body, the sun is also known to cause numerous damages to the skin (sunburns, melanomas, photo-aging, hyperpigmentation, etc.).
+Despite the beneficial effects it has on the overall well-being of the body, the sun is also known to cause numerous damages to the skin (sunburn, melanomas, photo-ageing, hyperpigmentation, etc.).
 One of the main solutions to protect oneself is to apply a sun care product.
-However, with the potential adverse effects of sun filters on human health and the environment being criticized, sun care products are increasingly under scrutiny and often abandoned in favor of vegetable oils, which are considered more natural, safer, and healthier.
+However, with the potential adverse effects of sun filters on human health and the environment being criticised, sun care products are increasingly under scrutiny and often abandoned in favour of vegetable oils, which are deemed more natural, safer and healthier.

-Among these, it is often said that sesame oil could actively protect the skin from the sun, thus reducing the need to use the chemical UV filters we are familiar with.
+Among these, it is often claimed that sesame oil could actively protect the skin from the sun, thereby reducing the need to use the chemical UV filters we are familiar with.
 Several studies have attempted to determine the protective capacity of sesame oil against UV rays.
-We have reviewed all existing scientific data to date to determine if sesame oil truly offers good protection against UV rays.
-All the information has been gathered and summarized in the following table.
+We have reviewed all the existing scientific data to date to determine whether sesame oil truly offers good protection against UV rays.
+All the information has been gathered and summarised in the following table.

 References Variety of Sesame Oil Measurement method used SPF Value Determined

-COIFFARD L. & al (2007) Sesamum indicum (France)Ultraviolet-Visible Spectrophotometry with an Integrating Sphere (300 - 1100 nm) The Sun Protection Factor (SPF) of the anti-sun emulsion with sesame oil ranges between 14.1 and 15.3
+COIFFARD L. & al (2007) Sesamum indicum (France)Ultraviolet-visible spectrophotometry with integrating sphere (300 - 1100 nm) The Sun Protection Factor (SPF) of the anti-sun emulsion with sesame oil ranges between 14.1 and 15.3

 SARAF S. & al (2010) Sesamum indicum (India)Ultraviolet-Visible Spectrophotometry (290 - 320 nm) SPF of pure sesame oil is 1.77

-HAWASH M. & al (2019) Sesamum indicum (Turkey, India, and Palestine) Ultraviolet-Visible Spectrophotometry (290 - 320 nm) The Sun Protection Factor (SPF) of Palestinian sesame oil is 2.2, for Turkish sesame oil it's 3, and for Indian sesame oil, it's 3.2
+HAWASH M. & al (2019) Sesamum indicum (Turkey, India and Palestine) Ultraviolet-Visible Spectrophotometry (290 - 320 nm) A Sun Protection Factor (SPF) of 2.2 for Palestinian sesame oil, 3 for Turkish sesame oil, and 3.2 for Indian sesame oil

-Indeed, a study conducted in 2007 on a solar emulsion, with a basic Sun Protection Factor (SPF) of about 8, attributed a sun protection index of approximately 14.7 to the product after the addition of sesame oil into the formula as a fatty substance.
+Indeed, a study conducted in 2007 on a solar emulsion, with a basic Sun Protection Factor (SPF) of around 8, attributed the product a sun protection index nearing 14.7 after the addition of sesame oil into the formula as a fatty substance.
 Therefore, according to this analysis, the SPF of sesame oil would be higher.

 Is this sufficient to protect the skin from the harmful UV rays of the sun?

-As of now, the collective body of studies cited does not definitively assert that sesame oil is a good alternative to traditional sunscreens.
-Despite the fact that various studies have shown that sesame oil does have an SPF, none appear to be high enough for it to be considered as a satisfactory sun protection against harmful UV rays on its own.
-Applying it alone on the skin before sun exposure would pose a higher risk of sunburn and burns.
+At present, the collective body of studies cited does not definitively assert that sesame oil is a good alternative to traditional sunscreens.
+Despite various studies demonstrating that sesame oil possesses a Sun Protection Factor (SPF), none appear high enough for it to be considered as a satisfactory standalone sun protection against harmful UV rays.
+Applying it alone on the skin before sun exposure would likely pose a high risk of sunburn and burns.

 While awaiting further studies, sesame oil is believed to have a Sun Protection Factor (SPF) between 2 and 3, which is far from adequate to provide UV protection for the skin.